dgamboa/writing-stage/wallet-tutorial-text.md

 From the docs, we know `getBalance` returns a promise so we use `await` and assign its return value to the `balance` variable.
 By logging `balance`, we can see our account has zero balance as expected.

 But that's a bit anticlimactic.
 We know it's a new account and it should have zero balance.
 Nothing changed on the frontend because the default value was zero.
-We need to fund the account to see the balance change, and we'll do just that in the next step.
+We need to fund the account to see the balance change, and we'll do just that in [Step 4](#step-4-airdropping-funds).

 ##### _Listing 3.2: Code for fetching a balance_